glurp/dsl-gtk/README.md

 ```

 Autonomous DSL, for  little application (most of demo in samples/ are
-done with this patern) :
+done with this pattern) :

 ```ruby
 require  'Ruiby'